 As someone who really did put a lot of thought into dreams for the last 30 years of my life.

-I tried to show, in the dream interpretation series that defended dreams, how God could speak to us through dreams because that’s what He did in the Old Testament.
+I tried to show, in the dream interpretation series, how God could speak to us through dreams because that’s what He did in the Old Testament.
 I tried to help people know when they should or shouldn’t interpret dreams.

 There was a HUGE scripture I missed, however, when it came to dreams… and this one scripture, honestly, would have ripped my series to shreds.